 Lateral stability is another crucial metric in the world of running.
 This is significant for runners who tend to over- or underpronate while running.
 When looking for a stability-focused shoe, it is crucial to assess the lateral structures within the shoe.
 If you notice that the edge of a shoe is made entirely of mesh, this is likely not a shoe centered around stability.

-Overpronation can be caused by weak glute muscles, unstable ankles, or years of training with an inefficient gait pattern.
-If you find your ankles rolling in slightly while on the run, your doctor may recommend some specific exercises — and trying out a pair of trainers made specifically to correct this postural misalignment.
+Overpronation can be caused by weak glute muscles, unstable ankles, or years of training with an inefficient gait.
+If your ankles roll in slightly while running, your doctor may recommend specific exercises and trying a pair of trainers specifically made to correct postural misalignment.

 Credit: Ally Arcuri